theislab/mubind/docs/tutorials.rst

     notebooks/batch/01_CTCF_two_batches

-Missing tutorials
+Troubleshooting
 -------------------------------------------------

+**Note** Notebooks outputs are provisory while release documentation is updated.

-If you wish to suggest a public dataset for a tutorial, please submit an [issue](https://github.com/theislab/mubind/issues).
+If you find issues while executing the tutorials, or wish to suggest a dataset for a tutorial, please reach out and/or submit an issue at https://github.com/theislab/mubind/issues